FRRouting/frr/COMMUNITY.md

 annotations to print warnings at compile time, pointing to the appropriate update path.
 A `-Werror` build should fail if compatibility bits are used.

+### Release Process/Schedule

+FRR employs a <MAJOR>.<MINOR>.<BUGFIX> versioning scheme.

+* MAJOR - Significant new features or multiple minor features A example of a MAJOR feature is a New Routing Protocol
+* MINOR - Smaller Features
+  A example of a MINOR feature is the addition of the BGP Shutdown feature.
+* BUGFIX - Fixes for actual bugs and/or security issues.

+We will pull a new development branch for the next release every 4 months.
+The current schedule is Feb/June/October 1.
+The decision for a MAJOR/MINOR release is made at the time of branch pull based on what has been received the previous 4 months.
+The branch name will be dev/MAJOR.MINOR.
+At this point in time the master branch configure.ac and packaging systems will be updated to reflect the next possible release name to allow for easy distinguishing.
+Additionally the new dev branch will have these files updated too.

+After one month the development branch will be renamed to stable/MAJOR.MINOR.
+This process is not held up unless a crash or security issue has been found and needs to be addressed.
+Issues being fixed will not cause a delay.

+Bug fix releases are at 1 month intervals until next MAJOR.MINOR is pulled.
+Then at that time as needed for issues filed.

+Security issues are fixed for 1 year minimum on old releases and normal bug fixes for the current and previous release

 ### Miscellaneous

 When in doubt, follow the guidelines in the Linux kernel style guide, or ask on